MHT CET 2018 admit card releasing on this date, check steps to download

 MHT-CET 2018: Counselling process

 The counselling process will be held in the first week of June, once the result is declared on June 3, as per schedule.
-At the counselling centres, the candidates need to verify their documents, and have to choose preferred institutes.
+At the counselling centres, the candidates need to verify their documents and have to choose preferred institutes.
 It will be a Centralized Allotment Process (CAP), and the allotment of seats will be done according to the merit of candidates and their preferences.

 Important dates